Rod Diridon Sr.: National and international transportation leadership

-Diridon has served as vice chair of the International Association of Public Transport (UITP) in Brussels, Belgium.
-He has chaired the American Public Transit Association (APTA) and its High Speed Intercity Rail Committee, and he co-founded APTA's Diversity Council.
+Diridon served as vice chair of the International Association of Public Transport (UITP) in Brussels, Belgium.
+He chaired the American Public Transit Association (APTA) in 1992 and later its High Speed Intercity Rail Committee, and he co-founded APTA's Diversity Council.

-Diridon chaired the National Council of University Transportation Centers (CUTC).
+He chaired the National Council of University Transportation Centers (CUTC).

 Mineta Transportation Institute

-In collaboration with then-House Transportation Committee Chairman Norman Y Mineta, Diridon prepared the legislative language for Congress to create a new university-based transportation research center that focused on mass transportation policy studies.
+In collaboration with then-House Transportation Committee Chairman Norman Mineta, Diridon prepared the legislative language for Congress to create a new university-based transportation research center that focused on mass transportation policy studies.
 Through the 1991 ISTEA legislation, the US Congress authorized the creation of the new center.
 Santa Clara County voted in term limits for county officials in November 1992, precipitating Diridon's retirement from the county Board of Supervisors.
 After his retirement at the end of 1994, Diridon became the founding executive director of the Mineta Transportation Institute (MTI), based at San Jose State University.
 Diridon directed the Institute from 1993 to 2014.
-He is now the emeritus executive director of the Mineta Transportation Institute.

-Under his leadership, MTI performed an annual needs assessment with the US Department of Transportation and California Department of Transportation, which identified research priorities.
+Under his leadership, MTI performed an annual needs assessment with the United States Department of Transportation and California Department of Transportation, which identified research priorities.
 Based on these priorities, MTI conducts peer-reviewed research involving teams of academic and professional specialists, distributing the reports via publications, conferences, and the Internet.
 MTI research focuses on best practices internationally, through case studies on issues such as transit systems security, transportation financing, and transportation-related land use policies and sustainability.

 A needs assessment in the early 1990s identified the lack of a master's degree program teaching transportation systems management in the United States.
 MTI designed a Master of Science in Transportation Management (MSTM) degree program, which was accepted for accreditation by the California State University Board of Trustees in 1996.
 Three specialized certificates are also offered—in transportation security, transportation finance, and high-speed rail management.
 Diridon arranged for the classes to be taught via the California Department of Transportation video-conference system at 28 locations throughout California.
 With degrees granted through San Jose State University, the program has graduated more than 300 students.

-Other higher education roles

-Rod Diridon chairs the board of Lincoln Law School of San Jose, which focuses on educating veterans, moderate-income, and minority students.

-Not-for-profit boards

-Diridon has chaired non-profit boards at the local and regional levels.
-He served as president of the San Jose Symphony, the San Jose Rotary Club, the San Jose Junior Chamber of Commerce (Jaycees), the San Jose United Service Organizations (USO), and the Central San Jose YMCA.
-He chaired the Santa Clara County Mental Health Association and is the founding chair of the Santa Clara County branch of the National Council on Alcoholism.
-He chaired the board of Breathe California of the Bay Area, formerly the American Lung Association.

-Environmental leadership

-Diridon is the immediate past chair of the Santa Clara County League of Conservation Voters.